jerek/Insight/Insight/ReadMe.txt

 	|Introduction|
 	+============+

-Type "/jdhp o" or "/jdhp options" to open the options panel.
+Type "/insight o" or "/insight options" to open the options panel.
 Most PlayerFrame options can also be toggled with keybindings.

-JDHP displays player health, mana/energy/rage, charges (when applicable), and exp info.
+Insight displays player health, mana/energy/rage, charges (when applicable), and exp info.
 Also colors player name when auto-attack is enabled, and colors health bar based on health percentage.
 Health and mana/energy/rage can be displayed as a percentile. it also allows display of health and mana values at your target's portrait.

 The /tnl command sends your TNL (to next level) info to say, party, raid or guild chat, or just displays it for only you.
 Type /tnl help for more info.

-If you have MobInfo-2 or another MobHealth addon JDHP will detect it and use it to determine target HP.
+If you have MobInfo-2 or another MobHealth addon Insight will detect it and use it to determine target HP.
 If you don't have these mods target HP will always display as a percent.

 	+==========+
 	|Change Log|